PACKING LIST: HOW TO DRESS IN WINTER IN ICELAND

 - Socks: When it comes to packing socks for your Iceland winter trip – the thicker the better.
 Chances are that you’ll be spending a lot of time outdoors in the snow and cold, and you’ll want your feet to be warm and cozy.
 I bought myself some pairs of ski socks and they were a great investment.

-- Crampers: I wore my hiking boots – and bought some crampers for them while I was in Iceland.
-It will almost be impossible to stroll some sights without the crampers because it is very icy in the winter months.
+- Crampons: I wore my hiking boots – and bought some for them while I was in Iceland.
+It will almost be impossible to stroll some sights without crampons because it is very icy in the winter months.

 Winter Sportswear for Iceland in Winter